sttyerase/random-stuff/Notions.md

     receive in return.
 39. Contrary to popular opinion, hindsight is not 20/20.
 Hindsight (history) begins to lose focus based on the lies we must tell ourselves to feel comfortable with what we saw.
+40. The role of government is not to tell me what to do.
+The role of government is to mediate how my behavior affects you.